shd101wyy/Yo/DESIGN.md

 **Mo** is strong typed with a robust bidrectional type checker. **Mo** supports typeclass and instances, combined with algebraic effects and an efficient type system.

-**Mo** supports advanced type system features such as generalized algebraic data types (GADT), dependent types, refinement types.
+**Mo** supports advanced type system features such as generalized algebraic data types (GADT), dependent types, refinement types. `In Design`

 **Mo** has no garbage collector as it utilizes the [Linear Types](https://en.wikipedia.org/wiki/Substructural_type_system#:~:text=Linear%20types%20corresponds%20to%20linear,transitioned%20to%20a%20different%20state.) and implemented a strict borrow checker.
 The **Mo** compiler helps you eliminate potential errors before the code is executed.